-A BOY NAMED SUE - chords, tab and comments
+A BOY NAMED SUE - guitar chords and comments

 In the middle of his 1969 concert at San Quentin, Johnny Cash drew up a sheet of paper from his pocket and told the band to play a standard 3-chord jam, following him.
 The content of the sheet was the poem "A Boy Named Sue" which he had received a few days before.
 He got it from the weirdo Shel Silverstein, and had heard him perform it only once; talking-style.